canonical/matter-docs/how-to/home-assistant-ubuntu-core.md

 which is not ready for production.
 ```

 In order to add Matter integration to Home Assistant, we need to use the [Python Matter Server](https://github.com/home-assistant-libs/python-matter-server).
-This component is not available as a Snap, so we will deploy it as a Docker container.
+This component is not available as a snap, so we will deploy it as a Docker container.

 Install [Docker snap](https://snapcraft.io/docker):
 ```console